 Description: St. Dominic's Legacy Society is made up of parishioners and friends who wish to preserve St. Dominic's Church and its ministries for future generations through bequests and other estate gifts.
 Legacy Society members have a deep love for the church and its works of faith, and share with the Dominicans a love of art and beauty, as expressed in the church's altars, windows, and architecture.
 As new members join, their names are added to the Legacy Society plaque in the nave.
 Our annual luncheon is a highlight.
 For more information contact Michael Rossi at 674-0435 or email@example.com.

 We're a ministry for married and engaged couples.
 We support and celebrate the vocation of marriage through social events, couples' Masses, marriage enrichment events, marriage mentorship, and service in the community.
-We meet for dinner after the 5:30pm Mass (2nd Sunday), and have a monthly Mass or meet up (4th Tuesday, 7:30pm), as well as periodic special events.
-Contact MarriedCouples@stdominics.org.
+We meet quarterly for special events.
+Contact MarriedCouples@stdominics.org or join our Facebook Group "St. Dominic's Married Couples."

 Mary's Nursery (for children ages 1-5)